In-Depth Platform Overview

 Data in the platform — including collected data, internal or external telemetry and logs, and program-output data — can be analyzed and visualized in different ways simultaneously.
 The platform supports multiple standard data analytics and visualization tools, including SQL, Prometheus, Grafana, and pandas.
 For example, you can plot or chart data within Jupyter Notebook using Matplotlib; use your favorite BI visualization tools, such as Tableau, to query data in the platform over a Java database connectivity connector (JDBC); or build real-time dashboards in Grafana.

-The data analytics and visualization tools and services generate telemetry and log data that can be stored using the platform’s time-series database (TSDB) service or by using external tools such as Elasticsearch.
+The data analytics and visualization tools and services generate telemetry and log data that can be stored using external tools such as Elasticsearch.
 Platform users can easily instrument code and functions to collect various statistics or logs, and explore the collected data in real time.